The Village of Takoma Park offers or collaborates on the following services/programs:

 - Aging Well and other events

 The Village hosts events once or more often per month, usually information sessions around a particular topic and with refreshments and time for socializing.
 A wide variety of programs is offered.
 Examples of past topics: storytelling, mental fitness, advance directives, money management, scams and frauds, and caregiving.
 We also offer social, cultural, and educational events.
 Watch the calendar for more information.
 Village membership not required, unless otherwise specified.
 Note that during the pandemic, all programs are virtual, via zoom.

 - Senior Stroll

 Are you a Village of Takoma Park member who would like to get out for a stroll a couple of times a week, but would like someone to walk with you?
 If you are fully vaccinated against Covid-19, we will match you with a Village volunteer (also fully vaccinated) to go walking with you.
-Please contact firstname.lastname@example.org or call 301-646-2109.
-We regret that this program has been suspended due to the pandemic.
+Please contact email@example.com or call 301-646-2109.

 If you have stopped driving, can no longer get around easily, and need something that you (or a friend or family member) are unable to order online or from a delivery service, we will do it for you.
 You may, for example, need to pick up a prescription, a package at the post office, or dry cleaning.
 Call the Village at 301-646-2109 and let us know what you need.
 We will try to fill all requests within three days, sooner if there's an emergency.